LCM Calculator

 Venn diagram

-To find LCM using Venn diagrams, you will need to start by identifying the prime factors of each number.
-Then you need to group those factors based on their affiliation with two or three of the given numbers and draw them as a Venn diagram.
-For LCM (12, 15, 24), the diagram will look like this:
+To calculate the LCM using a Venn diagram, start by identifying the prime factors for each number.
+Next, group these factors based on their intersection with two or three of the given numbers, and map them out in the diagram.
+For LCM (12, 15, 24), the Venn diagram looks like this:

-Note that the online calculator will only show the Venn diagram solution for 2 or 3 numbers.
+Please note: Our online LCM calculator generates visual Venn diagram solutions exclusively for sets of 2 or 3 numbers.

 Calculation example

-Mike and Lina both attend karate lessons.
-However, their schedules are different: Mike goes every 5 days, while Lina goes every 3 days.
-Today they attended the lesson together.
-How many days will pass until they attend a class together again?
+Mike and Lina both attend karate lessons, but on different schedules: Mike goes every 5 days, while Lina goes every 3 days.
+If they attended a lesson together today, how many days will it take for them to have a class together again?

 Solution

-To solve this problem, we need to find the least common multiple of 5 and 3, LCM (5, 3).
-Let’s do it with the help of the prime factorization method.
+To solve this practical problem, we need to find the least common multiple of 5 and 3, written as LCM (5, 3).
+Let’s calculate this using the prime factorization method.

 LCM (5, 3) = 3¹ × 5¹ = 15